 The UK has a system of self-assessment for taxes, similar to the US and Australia.
 Under this system, anyone subject to pay UK taxes can be required to file an annual tax return to disclose taxable income and capital gains.
-Fortunately, this requirement does not usually extend to most employees as their taxes are taken care of through the payroll tax deductions known as PAYE (Pay As You Earn).
+Fortunately, this requirement does not usually extend to most employees; their taxes are taken care of through the payroll tax deductions or PAYE (Pay As You Earn).

-However, even if you are paying tax through PAYE on your employment income, you may be required to file a self-assessment tax return if you have other income sources.
+However, even if you pay tax through PAYE on your employment income, you may need to file a self-assessment tax return if you have other income sources.
 You can do a test to see if you need to file a self-assessment tax return.

-PAYE relates mainly to payments you receive through your employer, so it only collects tax on employment earnings – it cannot take into account other income or gains that you might have (especially if they are outside the UK), such as rental earnings, bank interest or share dividends.
+PAYE relates mainly to payments you receive through your employer.
+It only collects tax on employment earnings.
+It cannot take into account other income or gains that you might have (especially if they are outside the UK), such as rental earnings, bank interest, or share dividends.
 If you do have income like this, you could be required to file a tax return.

 If you move to the UK for employment you usually become a UK tax resident from the day you arrive.
-The UK tax year runs from 6 April to 5 April (for historical reasons), and if you are in the UK for 183 days or more in a single tax year you will be classed as a UK tax resident for that year.
+The UK tax year runs from 6 April to 5 April.
+If you’re in the UK for 183 days or more in a single tax year, you are a UK tax resident for that year.
 If you are in the country for less than 183 days, you may qualify as a non-resident taxpayer.

-Whether you are classified as a tax resident or non-resident is quite complicated, and the rules have changed significantly since tax reforms in April 2013.
-There are booklets (RDR1 and RDR3) available from HM Revenue & Customs determining your residency status, and there are more details on the new residence rules below.
+Whether you are a tax resident or not is quite complex; the rules changed significantly since tax reforms in April 2013.
+There are booklets (RDR1 and RDR3) available from HM Revenue & Customs determining your residency status.
+There are also more details on the new residence rules below.

-Non-residents who receive an income in the UK are required to disclose their yearly UK earnings on a self-assessment tax return and pay any tax directly themselves.
+Non-residents who receive an income in the UK must disclose their yearly UK earnings on a self-assessment tax return and pay any tax directly themselves.

 However, the UK has an extensive network of double taxation agreements – more than 100 at the last count – which ensure that your income is not taxed twice.
 These double taxation treaties allow for income tax either to be exempt in one country or for the tax paid in one country to be given as a credit in the other.
 The exact nature of the relief varies between different countries, and the type of income or gains arising.

-If you need to claim treaty relief in the UK, you will certainly need to file a self-assessment tax return and professional advice on this point will most likely be needed.
+If you need to claim treaty relief in the UK, you must file a self-assessment tax return.
+Get professional advice on this point.

 If you come to the UK for an extended stay as part of your own business activity then you should seek professional advice, as part or all of your business profits could be taxable in the UK, depending on your tax residence status.

 If you come to the UK to study, even for an extended period, you are unlikely to have tax issues.
-Your income will likely be low and for tax purposes, scholarships or bursaries from overseas can usually be disregarded, as can family gifts and personal savings accumulated before arrival in the UK.
+Your income is likely low and for tax purposes, scholarships or bursaries from overseas can usually be disregarded.
+Family gifts and personal savings before arrival in the UK also don’t count.

-But as with anyone else, you are liable to pay taxes on your worldwide earnings if you become a UK tax resident, so if you have overseas income sources these can be subject to taxation, too.
+But as with anyone else, you are liable to pay taxes on your worldwide earnings if you become a UK tax resident.
+If you have overseas income sources, these can be subject to taxation, too.